Yash-mq/streamlit-enrolments-app/readme.md

 ## Steps to Prepare Data and Use the App

-1. **Manually Fetch 50 Rows from Snowflake**:
+1. **Manually Fetch 50 Rows from Snowflake (Using Seed 42)**:
-    - Users must manually fetch 50 random rows of student enrolment data from Snowflake using the query provided in the code or any similar query.
+    - The app fetches 50 random rows of student enrolment data from Snowflake using the following query with a random seed of 42:
+      ```sql
+      SELECT YEAR, MONTH, REGION, NATIONALITY, LEVEL_OF_STUDY, BROAD_FIELD, STATE, ENROLMENTS
+      FROM STUDENT_ENROLMENTS_DB.ENROLMENTS_DATA.INTERNATIONAL_STUDENT_ENROLMENTS_V2
+      ORDER BY RANDOM(42)
+      LIMIT 50;
+      ```
+    - You can also manually execute this query in Snowflake to fetch the 50 rows.

 2. **Manually Generate Question-Answer Pairs**:
-    - After fetching the 50 rows of data, users must generate question-answer pairs based on that data.
+    - After fetching the 50 rows of data, you need to generate question-answer pairs manually.
     - For example:
       - How many enrolments were there from a specific nationality?
       - Which state had the enrolments?